juanmbraga/travelling-salesperson-intractability/README.md

 # File structure and execution instructions

 **The files you should pay the most attention to are**:
-- **`documentation.pdf`** is a pdf article where all of the descriptions, choices, results and analysis can be found.
+- **`documentation.pdf`** is the article where all of the descriptions, choices, results and analysis can be found.
 - **`main.py`** is the main file that will run all of the algorithms and generate the results.

 The remaining files and folders are implementation-specific: